Infected Septum Piercing: What Does It Look Like and How to Treat It?

 What Does an Infected Septum Piercing Look Like?

-How to know if your septum piercing is infected?
-If your septum piercing has become infected, you can usually tell by looking at the infected septum piercing symptoms.
+How to know if your Septum piercing is infected?
+If your Septum piercing has become infected, you can usually tell by looking at the infected Septum piercing symptoms.

 For example, persistent redness around the piercing site is an early sign.
 Of course, if your piercing is new, some redness is expected.
 But if it persists after about two weeks, chances are good that you have an infection.
 Here are some of the symptoms to look for.